-The book, a few moments, may give excessive attention to not so pragmatic details, but much of it shares a pearl of unique wisdom.
-Below, I will highlight the pieces that better describe the path that leads to the clean code - in my point of view.
+The book, a few moments, may give excessive attention to not-so-pragmatic details, but much of it shares a pearl of unique wisdom.
+Below, I will highlight the pieces that better describe the path that leads to the clean code - from my point of view.

 Letter over numbers.